-Use the no or undebug forms of this command to disable debugging of BGP events.
+Use this command to enable generation of trace-level messages related to BGP filters.
+Use the no or undebug forms of this command to disable debugging of BGP filters.

 debug bgp fsm

 Enables or disables debug message generation related to the BGP Finite State Machine (FSM).